UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 2: Deletions
 * Files can be deleted with the `rm` command (e.g., `rm gattaca.txt`)
 * Empty directories can be deleted with the `rmdir` command (e.g., `rmdir braf`)
-* Directories, files, subdirectories etc can be delted with `rm -rf`.
+* Directories, files, subdirectories etc can be delted with `rm -rf <<dir>>`
 * BE VERY CAREFUL!
 -- *Slide End* --

 -- *Slide* --
 ### Part 2: Why The File Differences Mattered
 <blockquote>
 BRAF is a human gene that makes a protein (imaginatively) named B-Raf.
 This protein is involved in sending signals inside cells, which are involved in directing cell growth.
 In 2002, it was shown to be faulty (mutated) in human cancers.
-In particular the difference that between the two files "ATVKSRWSGS" and "ATEKSRWSGS" is the difference which leads to susceptibility to metastatic melanoma.
+In particular the difference that between the two files "ATVKSRWSGS" and "ATEKSRWSGS" is the difference which l eads to susceptibility to metastatic melanoma.
 </blockquote>
 -- *Slide End* --